vedanthv/ml-pipeline-config/README.md

 * In the clean_data.ipynb script, we have imputed the NaN values with median imputer
 * In the visualize.iipynb script, we have used pandas_profiling to generate the plots

+**Steps to Train Model**

+* Import packages
+* set the MLFlow tracking URI
+* Read the cleaned data that was output by clean_data.ipynb
+* Setup PyCaret for training
+* Save PyCaret setup configurations
+* Train, tune and finalize models